snimmagadda1/s11a.com/content/12-12-2020/index.md

 ## Flexible and fast development

-Admittedly, I'm probably a bit late to the game on this one, but I stumbled on downshift and have been impressed!
+Admittedly I'm probably a bit late to the game on this one, but I stumbled on downshift and have been impressed!
 Developing with it feels _fast_.
 It offers so many features out of the box and uses render props.
 Render props are great because they decouple implementation details with the content being rendered, and after using this for a couple hours I am thrilled with the low-level control this puts in a developer's hands.
-Lets take this example, building a dropdown that searches onChange:
+Lets take this example, building a dropdown that searches a backend onChange:

 ```jsx
   render() {